The Family Educational Rights And Privacy Act (FERPA)

 - alumni records.

-- The right to request the amendment of the student’s education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the student’s privacy or other rights.
-The student should submit this request to the registrar, clearly indicating what part of the record is in question.
-Applicable MSP personnel will review the record and the student will be notified of the outcome.
+- The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or are in violation of the student’s privacy rights.
+The student must submit this request to the Director of Student Services/Registrar, and the student must clearly and specifically indicate what part of the record the student wants changed and why it should be changed.
+Appropriate MSP personnel will review the record and decide whether to amend the record as requested within a reasonable time.
+The student will be notified in writing of the outcome.
+If MSP decides not to amend the record as requested, MSP will also inform the student regarding the right to a hearing.

-- The right to file, with the U.S. Department of Education, a complaint concerning alleged failures by MSP to comply with the requirements of FERPA.
+- The right to file, with the U.S. Department of Education, a complaint concerning alleged failures by MSP to comply with the requirements of FERPA, to:

 U.S. Department of Education